jmortiger/ShiftingHues/README.md

 # ShiftingHues
 MonoGame Development 1

+Personal library extension of MonoGame (specifically in input handling, sprites/animations, and debug logging).

 # Points of Interest
 * JMMGExt/InputComponent.cs
   - Provides a more complete extension of MonoGame's input handling system and allows for user remapping